seeu-inspace/easyg/web3/README.md

 <summary>Solution</summary>

-It is advisable to clear the list of partecipants after stopping an event to allow recurring users to join new events.
+It is advisable to clear the list of participants after stopping an event to allow recurring users to join new events.
 An example to do so is the following.

 ```diff
     /**